-- (1) A scheme pipeline service provider must ensure that the applicable access arrangement is accessible on the service provider's website. - (a) (2) TheAt the request of a prospective user, the AER may, by notice to a scheme+ pipeline service provider, require the service provider to provide, at the request of a prospective user, specified information the prospective user reasonably requires to decide whether to seek access to a pipeline service provided by the service provider and, if so, how to go about applying for access. - (2a) The AER may refuse to issue a notice under subrule (2) in respect of all or part of the requested information if, in the AER's reasonable opinion: - (a) the prospective user has not attempted to request the information from the scheme pipeline service provider; - (b) the prospective user has requested the information from the scheme pipeline service provider but the scheme pipeline service provider has not had sufficient time to respond to the prospective user: - (c) the information is otherwise already available to the prospective user; or - (d) the information is not reasonably required by the prospective user in order to decide whether to seek access, or to apply for access, to a service provided by the service provider. - (3) A notice under subrule (2) may require the provision of specified information to prospective users generally, prospective users of a particular class, or a particular prospective user. - (4) The service provider must provide the required information (free of charge) to a prospective user: - (a) within a time limit fixed by the AER in its notice; or - (b) if the notice does not fix a time limit within 5 business days after the prospective user requests the information. - (5) A copy of an applicable access arrangement, or information, may be provided: - (a) by giving or sending it to the recipient in documentary form; or - (b) by faxing it to the recipient's fax address; or - (c) by transmitting it, in electronic form, to the recipient's email address.
+- (1) A scheme pipeline service provider must ensure that the applicable access arrangement is accessible on the service provider's website. - (a) (2) The At the request of a prospective user, the pipeline service provider, require the service provider to provide, at the request of a prospective user, specified information the prospective user reasonably requires to decide whether to seek access to a pipeline service provided by the service provider and, if so, how to go about applying for access. - (2a) The AER may refuse to issue a notice under subrule (2) in respect of all or part of the requested information if, in the AER's reasonable opinion: - (a) the prospective user has not attempted to request the information from the scheme pipeline service provider; - (b) the prospective user has requested the information from the scheme pipelineservice provider but the scheme pipeline service provider has not had sufficient time to respond to the prospective user; - (c) the information is otherwise already available to the prospective user; or - (d) the information is not reasonably required by the prospective user in order to decide whether to seek access, or to apply for access, to a service provided by the service provider. - (3) A notice under subrule (2) may require the provision of specified information to prospective users generally, prospective users of a particular class, or a particular prospective user. - (4) The service provider must provide the required information (free of charge) to a prospective user: - (a) within a time limit fixed by the AER in its notice; or - (b) if the notice does not fix a time limit within 5 business days after the prospective user requests the information. - (5) A copy of an applicable access arrangement, or information, may be provided: - (a) by giving or sending it to the recipient in documentary form; or - (b) by faxing it to the recipient's fax address; or - (c) by transmitting it, in electronic form, to the recipient's email address.

-Formatted: Indent: Left: 1 cm, Hanging: 1 cm, No bullets or numbering, Tab stops: 2 cm, Left + Not at 3 cm (6) A service provider incurs, by providing information required under this rule, no liability for breach of contract or breach of confidence or any other civil liability.
+(6) A service provider incurs, by providing information required under this rule, no liability for breach of contract or breach of confidence or any other civil liability.